Earth Day Festival

 - Book Giveaway and Registration - Durham County Library - The Durham County Library will be on site with their awesome Bookmobile.
 Participants can take advantage of this mobile service, where they can register and even receive a free book.
 Get your very own library card on site!

 Participants can make their own parade percussion instruments and dress up as their favorite plant or animal.
 The parade line up begins at 2:55 p.m.
 The parade starts at 3:00 p.m. sharp!

 Come hungry!
 Food will be available for purchase from CocoCrissi Tropical Icee's, Cool Breezes, Tooties Mobile Kitchen, Bruster's Real Ice Cream, Pita Delita, Bel'le Full Vending, 454 Grill, and 815 Gourmet Grill.

 Interested in volunteering?
 Visit our Ivolunteer site to sign up.
 Volunteers will receive a festival t-shirt, snacks and water.

-Education, art, food and non-food vendor opportunities are available.
+Food, Education/Non-profit, Artist/Natural Craft and Non-food vendor opportunities are available.
 If you would like to be a vendor, submit a vendor application.